 A molar pregnancy can have serious complications — including a rare form of cancer — and requires early treatment.

-During a molar pregnancy, the placenta develops into an abnormal mass of cysts.
+During a molar pregnancy, the placental tissue develops abnormally, and can appear as a mass of cysts.
 The embryo either doesn't form or is malformed and can't survive.